emstovall/text-sim/readme.md

 3. Start server by running the following command: groovy StartServer.groovy
 4. Submit post request to localhost:8000/similarity with json body of:
     1. {"text1": "some string", "text2": "some other string"}
-    2. For now the body assumes they come in as "text1" and "text2"
+    2. For now the body assumes values passed in as "text1" and "text2"
 5. To shutdown server CTRL+C

 The expected response should be a 200 Ok and body of "score:" <score for the 2 strings>